MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-datasets-hub.md

 ## Find the data you need

-The dataset discovery experience starts on the data hub.
+The data discovery experience starts on the data hub.
 To get to the data hub:
 * In the Power BI service left navigation pane, select **Data hub**.
 * In the Power BI app in Teams, select either the **Data hub** tab or **Data hub** in the navigation pane.